mantl/mantl/docs/security/security.rst

 The following steps are taken to secure http on infrastructure components using an nginx proxy (version 0.2):

--  Create nginx + consul template docker container
+-  Create nginx + consul template docker container (version 0.2)
--  Create user/password pairs in consul K/V (using Bcrypt)
+-  Create user/password pairs in consul K/V (using Bcrypt) (version 0.2)
--  Consul-template will write out the nginx auth file
+-  Consul-template manages the nginx auth file (version 0.2)
--  Create port mapping for nginx in Consul K/V (eth0:8500->127.0.0.1:8500))
--  Use generated cert from ansible for TLS termination.
+-  Use generated cert from security script for TLS termination. (version 0.2)
--  Create default GET policy to allow unauthenticated reads, basic authentication required for POST, PUT, DELETE.
+-  Create default GET policy to allow unauthenticated reads, basic authentication required for POST, PUT, DELETE. (future version)

 Consul
 ^^^^^^

-`Consul <http://consul.io>`__ supports TLS, HTTP basic authentication, API tokens and ACLs.

-The following steps are taken to secure the Consul infrastructure.

 -  Consul endpoints are encrypted with Self-signed TLS certificates.
 A master ACL token is created as part of the Ansible installation